verhas/pyama/doc/javahandler.md

 ```

 The current implementation does not support optional and mandatory builder parameters
-and you also can not enforce any ordering.
+and you also cannot enforce any ordering.